 From the point of view of food, demedication focuses on the quality of raw materials; through proper processing and classification, use of bromatological, microbiological and other rapid tests; to finally develop alternative solutions to antibiotics used as growth promoters among these products such as enzymes, phytochemicals, acidifiers, probiotics, prebiotics, immune modulators, vaccines, bacteriophages, peptides, zeolite + copper among others.

-One of these proposed alternatives was the B-SAFE, 100% innovative product with more than 10 years of use in the field; it consists of copper molecules (like CuCo4) activated and patented in a specific clay; which acts by modulating the intestinal flora, and has a positive action on villi, intestinal morphology and microbiota; It improves the quality of bed, thus reducing the incidence of pododermatitis which translates into better health status, lower use of antibiotics, and finally more sustainability.
-In addition to this, it has other benefits such as the favouring of the commensal flora, the control of the pathogenic flora, the assurance of the balance of the intestinal microflora, among others.
+One of these proposed alternatives was B-SAFE, a 100% innovative product with more than 10 years of use in the field.
+It consists of copper molecules (like CuCo4) activated and patented in a specific clay; which acts by modulating the intestinal flora, and has a positive action on villi, intestinal morphology and microbiota.
+It improves the quality of bed, thus reducing the incidence of pododermatitis, which translates into better health status, lower use of antibiotics, and finally more sustainability.
+In addition to this, it has other benefits such as the favoring of the commensal flora, the control of the pathogenic flora, the assurance of the balance of the intestinal microflora, among others.